arvinsalehi/arvinsalehi/README.md

 - dream -> To have been 20 in the late 80s and 90s.

 ## In Progress Learning ...
-- **Alot I have a small case of ADHD. (ex. concurent programing (CUDA), Lower and lower programming languages, ...)
+- being humble. (ex. concurent programing (CUDA), Lower and lower programming languages, ...)

 ## Technical Skills
 - **Languages:** Rust, Python, C, C++, C#,JavaScript, Dart